Neon Hitch

-Neon Hitch (born 25 May 1986) is a Romani singer and songwriter from England.
+Neon Hitch (born 25 May 1986) is an English singer and songwriter.
 She was signed to Mike Skinner and Ted Mayhem's label, The Beats, before it closed down.
-She was later discovered on MySpace by Benny Blanco, who flew her to New York City to work with him.
+She was later discovered on Myspace by Benny Blanco, who flew her to New York City to work with him.
 Their work together earned her a music publishing deal with EMI and a record deal with Warner Bros.
 Records.
-Neon's debut album, Anarchy, was released on 22 July 2016 via WeRNeon.
+Hitch's debut album, Anarchy, was released on 22 July 2016 via WeRNeon.

 Early life

 Hitch was born in Kingston upon Thames before moving at a young age to the countryside of Nottingham.
 Hitch resented her parents for her birth name, Neon, and wanted to change it to something more conventional.
 Her father was a lighting technician.
 When their house burned down, her mother, Irene Gardiner, bought a caravan to live in.
 She grew up in a Romani community.
 They then began street performing, making and selling jewelry and clothing around Europe, and consequently, she never attended school.
 By the age of four, Hitch was travelling and performing with the Archaos circus.

 Aged ten, she began writing poetry which led to her writing lyrics.
 Her boyfriend noticed that she could sing and encouraged her to hone her singing.
 By the time she was in her teens, Hitch was trained as a trapeze artist, fire swinger and stilt walker and had performed across Europe.
 Her family was featured in a BBC documentary.
 At the age of sixteen, Hitch moved to India for a few years before resettling in London to start her music career.